Anne Larigauderie

-Studies
+Education

 Anne Larigauderie received her master's degree in plant molecular biology from the Université Paul Sabatier, Toulouse, France, and her PhD in plant ecology, from the Université des Sciences et Techniques du Languedoc and the French National Centre for Scientific Research (CNRS) in Montpellier, France.
 She then spent several years in the US, working as a research scientist in several scientific projects.
 In Alaska, for example, she was involved in the first pilot project performing CO_{2} enrichment of natural ecosystems in the tundra in open top chambers (with Walter C. Oechel) to understand and predict impact of climate change on plant physiology and ecology.
 In California (San Diego State University and the University of California – Davis) she worked on root competition among California grassland species for soil nutrient pockets (with Jim Richards).
 A subsequent project focused on responses of various grass species to various scenarios of elevated CO_{2} and temperature, the aim of which was to predict response of grasses to future climate change (with Boyd Strain and Jim Reynolds, Duke University, North Carolina).